szazeski/wifiled/README.md

 # wifiled
-Command line access to generic WIFI LED Controllers
+Command line access to generic socket based WIFI LED Controllers

 ## Usage
 This version expects to connect to a single LED Controller that is set by environment variables.